 Your Foster Parent Coordinator works with your local Foster Parents Association to make sure you have lots of opportunities to meet other Foster Parents.

 We help MCFD with recruitment and act as liaison between them and their Foster Parents.

-Alana supports Foster Parents who contract with the MCFD office in Vernon as well as Foster Parents that live in the communities of Enderby, Armstrong, Cherryville, Coldstream, Falkland, Lavington and Lumby.
+Noelle supports Foster Caregivers who contract with the MCFD office in Vernon and live in the communities of Vernon, Armstrong, Cherryville, Coldstream, Falkland, Lavington and Lumby.

 Cyndee provides support services to Foster Parents who contract with MCFD in the Central Okanagan.
 This includes Foster Parents who live in and around the communities of Kelowna, Lake Country, Peachland, and West Kelowna.

 Cyndee joined OFPA in August 2017.
 She has a a profound passion for children, youth and families and has spent the last 25+ years working within this field in a variety of capacities including fostering.
 Cyndee has a personal interest in childhood abuse and trauma, attachment, mental health, intellectual and learning disabilities.
 Although she has a diploma in Early Childhood Education, and a degree in Child and Youth Care, she believes it’s her life experiences (the good, bad, and ugly) that define her and make her a perfect fit for this position.

 Caregivers who contract with MCFD offices in Penticton, Osoyoos or Princeton access support services from Heather.
 This includes foster parents who live in and around the communities of Kaleden, Keremeos, Naramata, Okanagan Falls, Oliver, Osoyoos, Penticton, Princeton, Summerland, and Tulameen.